DFabric/DPlatform-Shell/README.md

 Next times, to run DPlatform:
 `sudo sh init.sh`

-Not recommended because no auto-updates, but you still *can* run directly `dplatform.sh`.
+Not recommended because no auto-updates, but you *can* still run directly `dplatform.sh`.

 ## Requirements
 A recent GNU/Linux operating system with **systemd** is recommended, lots of apps have custom systemd services.

-Debian 8 and derivatives like Ubuntu and Raspbian.
+Debian 8/9, and derivatives like Ubuntu 16.04 and Raspbian Jessie.
 Full support, well tested

 CentOS 7, Fedora and other RHEL derivatives.
 Good support, not fully tested